falcosecurity/falco-website/content/en/docs/rules/fspath.md

 ### Motivation

 A variety of different syscalls take file system paths as arguments.
 However, there is little consistency in the fields that can access those file system paths.
-Depending on the syscall, the file system path might be available in `evt.rawarg.path`, `evt.rawarg.pathname`, `evt.rawarg.name`, `fd.name`, etc. And for some system calls, the file system path is actually in the enter event instead of the exit event.
-This makes it very difficult to write simple Falco rules that act on file system paths, because the field must depend on the syscall as well as the event direction.
+Depending on the syscall, the file system path might be available in `evt.rawarg.path`, `evt.rawarg.pathname`, `evt.rawarg.name`, `fd.name`, etc. And for some system calls, the file system path is in the enter event instead of the exit event.
+This makes writing simple Falco rules that act on file system paths challenging because the field must depend on the syscall and the event direction.

-To help address this inconsistency, in Falco version 0.36 we added a new set of fields that normalize file system paths across a variety of syscalls.
+To help address this inconsistency, in Falco version 0.36, we added a new set of fields that normalize file system paths across various syscalls.

 #### What Counts As A File System Path?

 Lots of existing fields also refer to file system paths.
 For example, `proc.exepath` contains the file system path for an executable, and there are related fields `proc.pexepath`/`proc.aexepath`. `container.mount.*` fields all contain the file system paths for file systems mounted into a container.

-The `fs.path.*` fields are *only* populated for syscalls that are generally related to reading, writing, or modifying some file system object and that have a file system path as an argument.
-The goal is to have a single set of fields that can be always relied on to refer to those paths, as compared to checking the widely varying per-event fields.
+The `fs.path.*` fields are *only* populated for syscalls generally related to reading, writing, or modifying some file system object and have a file system path as an argument.
+The goal is to have a single set of fields that can always be relied on to refer to those paths, compared to checking the widely varying per-event fields.

 ### `fs.path.*` fields